GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Thrower
 - throws vapor grenades from cover then shoots the gas that emerges
 - shooting the firestarter grenade satchel on the back of his waist will set him and his surroundings on fire
-- shooting him while he's throwing a grenade will cause him to drop it at his feet
+- knocking him back while he's throwing a grenade will cause him to drop it at his feet
 - elites have a grenade launcher that fires napalm projectiles similar to the engineer's turret

 ### Countdown